April 21, 2020

 What Joaquin is most excited for is to be back amongst her peers, many of whom she’s known for years.
 It’s the sense of sorority that she values most.
 And it’s this that makes it possible for her to envision a world where beauty pageants can serve as a catalyst for change, alongside movements like #MeToo.

 “It’s a sisterhood, for sure.
 We uplift each other 100%.
 If someone’s down, we’ll be there to support them,” she says of the other contestants.
-She isn’t the first to share this sentiment.
+It’s a sentiment thats been shared widely.

 In 2001, Miss USA 1963 – Marie Ozers – addressed a room of “winners past and present,” as told by Phillip Potempa for the Northwest Indiana Times: